jankapunkt/latexcv/README.md

 ## How to build?

-The following guide just briefly describes the requirements and build procedure as there are many ways to install a LaTeX distrubution on various OS.
+The following guide just briefly describes the requirements and build procedure as there are many ways to install a LaTeX distribution on various OS.
 Please create an issue, if this part is not helpful.

 **Build Requirements**